GraceYoon/ISIS_EN/README.md

 R code for a variable selection method when ultra-high dimensionality and high multicollinearity complicate the data analysis simultaneously.
 Basically, an iterative two-step procedure combining the screening and elastic net regularization.

 ## Installation
-No need to install like an R package.
+No need to install any R package.
 This is an R code modified based on SIS package.
-You might need to install additional packages for a simple example in R code.

 ## Citation
-Yoon G., Zheng Y., Zhang Z., Zhang H., Gao T., Joyce B., Zhang W., Baccarelli A., Jiang W., Schwartz J., Vokonas P., Hou L. and Liu L. Ultra-high Dimensional Variable Selection with Application to Normative Aging Study: DNA Methylation and Metabolic Syndrome (In review).
+Yoon G., Zheng Y., Zhang Z., Zhang H., Gao T., Joyce B., Zhang W., Guan W., Baccarelli A., Jiang W., Schwartz J., Vokonas P., Hou L. and Liu L. (2017) Ultra-high dimensional variable selection with application to normative aging study: DNA methylation and metabolic syndrome, BMC Bioinformatics, 18:156.

 ## Contact
 Grace Yoon